Marilyn originally wrote on 19th July 2004. This version includes later updates:

 From Yorkshire Karen on the same day:

 I have just returned from 2 weeks holiday in France, and whilst wading through my emails I was really shocked and sad to come across this one.
 Your tribute is lovely; as you know I don’t attend signings but the only one I went to, at Bright Ideas in Scarborough, I had the pleasure and privilege of meeting this lovely couple.
-In fact, Philip had then just come up with the idea for the builders yard and eagerly told us to watch out for his picture in the forthcoming collectors club magazine!
+In fact, Phillip had then just come up with the idea for the builders yard and eagerly told us to watch out for his picture in the forthcoming collectors club magazine!
 They were lovely people, and your tribute portrayed them beautifully.